 The Rio Grande, Transmountain, Valle Verde, Northwest and Mission del Paso campuses all have libraries (LRCs).
 The District Technical Services department, which orders, receives, processes, and catalogs books and materials are located at Valle Verde.

 El Paso Community College's collection is distributed among the campus libraries.
 Each campus library provides books, materials, and computers to support course work offered at its campus.
 Each campus library also maintains a collection of curriculum related periodicals, both current and back files.
-EPCC Libraries have access to over 60 online databases, accessible for use from both on and off campus, many of which provide full-text periodicals articles from over 5,000 periodicals.
+EPCC Libraries have access to over 60 online databases, accessible for use from both on and off campus, many of which provide full-text periodical articles from over 5,000 periodicals.
 Some libraries maintain a vertical file of current local information.

 Access to the collection at each library is provided by the On-Line Public Access Catalog (OPAC).
 These catalogs give author, title, and subject access to materials not only in the College libraries but also links to the University of Texas at El Paso Library collection.